 Kevin stayed with the same foster parents for more than two years while adoptive parents were sought.
 His foster parents did not know how long this search would take, so they threw themselves into doing everything they could for the little boy.

 His behaviour was initially challenging.
 They instilled routine into his life, built strong attached relationships with him, and persevered.
 It was very rewarding when they started to see real changes in him.

-When adoptive parents were found for Kevin, they spent time with them explaining what Kevin’s medical needs were; specialists believed he was suffering from foetal alcohol syndrome and had ADHD and dyspraxia.
-They also played an essential role in helping Kevin begin to trust and form relationships with his new parents.
+When adoptive parents were found, Kevin’s foster parents spent time with them, explaining what his medical needs were (he had foetal alcohol syndrome, ADHD and dyspraxia).
+They also played an essential role in helping the boy begin to trust and form relationships with his new parents.
 Read Kevin’s full story.